Explore Our Natural Landscapes

 Prime time: Spring, for forest wildflowers.
 Waterfowl migrate to the area in spring, fall, and winter (see below).

 Hilly woods, a brook, and 1,256 feet of sandy shore and tidal marsh make up this 177-acre sanctuary, which borders lovely Merrymeeting Bay.
-More than 100 wildflower species—including pink lady's-slipper (Cypripedium acaule), yellow forest violet (Viola pubescens), and white baneberry (Actaea pachypoda)—grow on the site, which is located along a migratory flyway for water fowl.
+More than 100 wildflower species—including fringed yellow-loosestrife (Lysimachia ciliata), clasping-leaved twistedstalk (Streptopus amplexifolius), elliptic-leaved shinleaf (Pyrola elliptica), yellow forest violet (Viola pubescens), and white baneberry (Actaea pachypoda)—grow on the site, which is located along a migratory flyway for water fowl.
 Various species arrive in April through mid-May and begin flying south in August and September.
 Wintering sea ducks flood the coast again in November and December.
-Other features of interest include a scenic cobbled cove, hemlock stands, and a swamp.
+Other features of interest include a freshwater tidal marsh, a rare natural community in Maine where several unusual plant species grow, a scenic cobbled cove, hemlock stands, and a swamp.

 Directions: North on Maine Turnpike to exit 44; then proceed northeast to I-95.
 Continue on I-95 to exit 28, the Route 1 turn-off for Brunswick and Bath.
-Continue on Route 1 through Bath and 0.4 miles after crossing the Kennebec River at Bath; turn left (north) on Maine Route 127 for 2.2 miles.
+Continue on Route 1 through Bath.
+At 0.4 miles after crossing the Kennebec River at Bath, turn left (north) on Maine Route 127 and continue for 2.2 miles.
 Bear left on Maine Route 128 and proceed 4.5 miles.
 There is a small parking area on your left immediately north of a blue sign for Chops Crossing, with a path leading to the right coming in just behind the entrance sign.

 Steward: Kermit Smyth, firstname.lastname@example.org; 207-725-8420